galaxyproject/galaxy-hub/content/projects/vgp/index.md

 ### Workflows

-Once you have the required data you can upload the datasets into European, American, or Australian Galaxy instances and being assembly as described in our [workflows](/projects/vgp/workflows/) page.
+Once you have the required data you can upload the datasets into European, American, or Australian Galaxy instances and begin assembly as described in our [workflows](/projects/vgp/workflows/) page.

 <a href="/projects/vgp/workflows/" class="btn btn-danger">Explore Workflows</a>